Pommes Duchesse Bites with Crème Fraîche and Caviar

 1.

-Add the potatoes to a large stock pot and cover with cold water and inch above the potatoes.
+Place the potatoes in a large stockpot and cover them with cold water, about an inch above the potatoes.
 Add 1 teaspoon of salt.
 Set the pot over medium heat and bring to a simmer.
 Cook the potatoes until they are tender when pierced with a knife, about 25 minutes.
-Drain the potatoes and put them back into the warm, uncovered pot to release steam and dry a bit, about 10 minutes.
+Drain the potatoes and return them to the warm pot, uncovered, to release steam and dry out a bit, about 10 minutes.

 2.

-While still warm, run the potatoes through the ricer into a large bowl, starting with the largest setting, repeating the ricing three times, each time using a smaller setting.
+While the potatoes are still warm, pass them through a ricer into a large bowl.
+Start with the largest setting, and rice them three times, reducing the setting each time.

 3.

-To the riced potatoes add a teaspoon of salt, heavy cream, 2 ounces melted butter, and nutmeg.
+To the riced potatoes, add a teaspoon of salt, heavy cream, 2 ounces of melted butter, and a pinch of nutmeg.
 Mix well.
-Incorporate the egg yolks, one at a time, until well blended.
+Incorporate the egg yolks one at a time, ensuring each is fully blended before adding the next.

 4.

-Add the mixture to the prepared pastry bag fitted with the star tip.
-Pipe the mixture into small rosettes onto the prepared sheet pan.
+Transfer the mixture to a pastry bag fitted with a star tip.
+Pipe small rosettes onto a prepared baking sheet.
 Drizzle or brush the remaining melted butter over the rosettes.
-Chill for one hour.
+Chill them in the fridge for one hour.

 5.

-Preheat the oven to 425ºF.
-Bake for 15-20 minutes until browned.
-Remove from the oven and let cool for 10 minutes.
-To serve, top with a small dollop of crème fraîche and caviar.
+Preheat the oven to 425ºF (220ºC).
+Bake the rosettes for 15–20 minutes, until golden brown.
+Remove from the oven and let them cool for about 10 minutes.
+To serve, top each rosette with a small dollop of crème fraîche and a touch of caviar.

 Ingredients